 Among the Technology series speakers will be:

-Dr. Ching Chang Ko (“Optimizing Treatment Outcomes with Integrated Systems: Current Controversy and Future Direction”);
+Dr. Ching Chang Ko, recently appointed Chair of the Division of Orthodontics at The Ohio State University College of Dentistry (“Optimizing Treatment Outcomes with Integrated Systems: Current Controversy and Future Direction”);

 Dr. William Scarfe (“Revolutionary Advances in CBCT for 3D Diagnostics in Orthodontics”);

 Dr. Mohamed Bazina (“3D Superimposition for Everyday Practice”).